smizell/restfuljson/index.md

 1. JSON objects MAY include a `url` property to indicate a link to itself
 2. JSON objects MAY append `_url` to properties to indicate related links
-3. JSON objects MAY append `_urls` to properties to indicate lists of related links

 All URLs SHOULD conform to [RFC 3986](https://tools.ietf.org/html/rfc3986).
 API providers MAY use camel case rather than snake case where applicable.